-Each Board of Director member is responsible for arranging their own travel in accordance with their home agency's policies.
-As a part of the assignment to the Board of Directors, the member's home agency has committed to fiscal support of the individual's FIRESCOPE travel requirements (Exception: Local Government BoD members' air travel is arranged and paid by Cal OES).
-Pay for the Board of Director member's time commitment is part of the home agency's financial support of the FIRESCOPE assignment.
-FIRESCOPE does not provide reimbursement for hours worked.
+Each Ops Team member is responsible for arranging their own travel in accordance with their home agency's policies.
+As a part of the assignment to the Ops Team, the member's home agency has committed to fiscal support of the individual's FIRESCOPE travel requirements.
+Pay for the Ops Team member's time commitment is part of the home agency's financial support of the FIRESCOPE assignment.